-The Source website: young people can find a wide range of information on topics like education options, health, preparing for exams, local job vacancies, building a CV, careers, young people's activities, volunteering and apprenticeships on The Source website, which has been designed for young people aged 11 - 19 in Suffolk.
+The Source website has information on education options, health, preparing for exams, local job vacancies, building a CV, careers, young people's activities, volunteering and apprenticeships on The Source.
+You can also follow The Source on Twitter.

-Family Services Directory: provides information about activities, youth projects, sports clubs, youth clubs, music, arts and much, much more across Suffolk.
+Families and Community Directory provides information about activities, youth projects, sports clubs, youth clubs, music, arts across Suffolk.